cjstuff/hangman/README.md

 Forked code source: https://codepen.io/cathydutton/pen/ldazc

 To run:
-1. pip install -r requirements.txt
+- pip install -r requirements.txt
-2. python hangman.py
+- python hangman.py/
 - run localhost:5000
-3. Hint - The answer is in the console.
+- Hint - The answer is in the console

 To test (API success is tested, didnt have time to figure out how to test the async response using jasmine):
-1. jasmine
+- jasmine
 - run localhost:8888